NT1210/ssd-extractor/README.md

 # ssd-extractor
-Electron.js + React.js Desktop application made for the improvement of work efficiency, targeting Russian seafood Production.
+Electron.js + React.js Desktop application made for the improvement of work efficiency, targeting Russian seafood production.

 ## Folder structures
 All the codes for extraction logic are stored in `/public` folder and React related codes are stored in `/src` folder.